-If it has been 8 weeks since you renewed your registration, but your check still has not cleared, please contact DMV at 1-800-777-0133 between the hours of 8 a.m and 5 p.m.
-Monday to Friday.
+If it has been 8 weeks since you renewed your registration, but your check still has not cleared, please contact DMV at 1-800-777-0133.

 Even if you pay your registration fees, if your vehicle does not meet other requirements (like smog certification or outstanding parking tickets), your registration will not be renewed.
 In this case, you have to pay your parking tickets or get your smog certification before you can renew your registration.

-No. According to the law, any minor who does not have a valid driver license cannot order, buy, lease, or receive any vehicle as a gift.
+No. According to the law, any minor who does not have a valid driver’s license cannot order, buy, lease, or receive any vehicle as a gift.
 (California Vehicle Code (CVC) §15500)

-If your California Certificate of Ownership is stolen or damaged, you can submit a completed Application for Duplicate or Paperless Title (REG 227) and pay a duplicate fee.
+If your California Certificate of Ownership is stolen or damaged, you can submit a completed Application for Replacement or Transfer of Title (REG 227) and pay a duplicate fee.

 If you lost the registration card or sticker, you can submit a completed Application for Replacement Plates, Stickers, Documents (REG 156) to replace the lost certificates and/or stickers and the appropriate fee.